RonTamG/pyapt/README.md

 ## Why not apt-offline
 The reasons I chose not to use apt-offline:
-1. It is required to be installed on both machine.
+1. It is required to be installed on both machines.
 2. It requires a file to be transfered from the offline machine to the online one and then back.

 I wanted a solution that requires only one file transfer, from the online machine to the offline one.